 For detailed information on Como, see Martha's Italy: Lake Como Travel Guide.

 If you'd like a small lake surrounded by history, a tranquil place nearly undiscovered by American tourists, you might want to check out Lake Iseo, lago di Iseo.
 Just north are the rock art sites of the beautiful Valcamonica.
+If you'd like to visit a mountain village rich in history, check out Pescarzo, especially during the late July festival called ImmaginArti.
+To the south is the Franciacorta wine region, which produces some of the world's best sparkling wine.

 If you are a music lover, and the name Stradivarius sends you heart aflutter, you will want to visit Cremona.
 It's full of violin makers to this day, and the new Museo del Violino, the violin museum, is quite impressive.
 But the fun doesn't end there!
 The main square is rimmed by an amazing collection of architectural gems.
 The Romanesque cathedral, baptistery, and Torrazzo (tower, the tallest in pre-modern Europe at 112.7 meters, and you can climb it for some fantastic views) are all facing the administration center, the Comune--and, of course, a bar with free internet where you can sit and admire it all.
 Cremona also features some unique food.
 We recommend a meal at La Sosta.